8 Best Money-Saving Tips from Self-Made Millionaires

 Pay yourself first

 Bach says this is one of the most important steps to building wealth.
 “Pay yourself first at least an hour a day of your income,” he urges.
 “You’re going to work 90,000 hours over your lifetime; You should keep at least an hour a day of the income.”
 The next step is to save and invest it, preferably automatically as Bach previously mentioned.
+Try these other 17 easy money-saving tips.

 Avoid lifestyle creep